VanuatuN/Group3/README.md

 d) create a minimal input file (containing a few atoms) and matching restart on the fly and verify that that data is read correctly

 **II.
 Individual Level**\
-a) Optimize the force computation: *refactor the code* for better optimization and to avoid costly operations or redundant work.
-Adapt data structures as needed. *Document improvements with profiling/benchmark data.*\
+a) Edward: Optimize the force computation: *refactor the code* for better optimization and to avoid costly operations or redundant work.
+Adapt data structures as needed. *Document improvements with profiling/benchmark data.*<br>
-b) Add *MPI parallelization*.
-Document the *parallel efficiency* of changes.\
+b) Jenny: Add *MPI parallelization*.
+Document the *parallel efficiency* of changes.<br>
-c) Add *OpenMP parallelization*.
-Document the *parallel efficiency* of changes
+c) Natalia: Add *OpenMP parallelization*.
+Document the *parallel efficiency* of changes.

 ### How to build (Serial code):